kjellm/kjellm.github.com/event.markdown

 [pubsub]: https://en.wikipedia.org/wiki/Publish–subscribe_pattern
 [crud]: https://en.wikipedia.org/wiki/Create,_read,_update_and_delete

-Event sourcing is the idea that you, rather than saving the current state of a system, can rebuild it by replaying stored events.
+Event sourcing is the idea that, rather than saving the current state of a system, you can rebuild it by replaying stored events.
 You often see event sourcing in conjunction with some key supporting
 ideas: